 1860 dawned over a Mexico led by Benito Juárez, a man of indigenous origin, and in control of the Liberal Party.
 Policies aimed at weakening the power of the Church, had the desired effect of removing the support base of the Conservative Party.
 Severely weakened, the Conservatives would continue to make deadly attacks on the provinces of Mexico, but it was clear that The War of The Reform had favoured the Liberals.

-During the war, fighters on both sides had attacked the silver trains belonging to French and British nationals as they made their way across the country.
+The War of the Reform and the Mexican-American War (where Mexico lost its northern territory to the United States) ruined the Mexican economy.
+The country took out loans from the French, British and Spanish; loans they would be unable to repay.
+During the War of the Reform, fighters on both sides had attacked the silver trains belonging to French and British nationals as they made their way across the country.
 There was also widespread looting of properties belonging to foreigners.
 A combined naval force of the Spanish, French and British arrived in Veracruz in 1862 to collect reparations and debts owed to their citizens and governments.
 This European union would not last long, however.
 The Spanish and British, withdrew after negotiating with Mexico and refusing to support France’s intention of establishing a colony on Mexican soil.